GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/navigation/chat-message-list-router.md

 #### Parameters

-  - messageContentView: The source content view of the selected message.
+  - `messageContentView`: The source content view of the selected message.
 It's used to get the information about the source frame for the zoom-like transition.
-  - messageActionsController: The `ChatMessageActionsVC` object which will presented as a part of the pop up.
+  - `messageActionsController`: The `ChatMessageActionsVC` object which will presented as a part of the pop up.
-  - messageReactionsController: The `ChatMessageReactionsVC` object which will presented as a part of the pop up.
+  - `messageReactionsController`: The `ChatMessageReactionsVC` object which will presented as a part of the pop up.

 ### `showLinkPreview(link:)`